-4. Why is the hybrid reference model closer to reality, compared with the TCP/IP reference model?
+4. Explain why the hybrid reference model is closer to reality than the TCP/IP reference model.

 The hybrid reference model illustrates the functioning of computer networks in a realistic way because it distinguishes between the Physical Layer and Data Link Layer and it does not subdivide the Application Layer.
 It combines the advantages of the TCP/IP reference model and the OSI reference model, without taking over their drawbacks.